-Moving Expenses - \$20,000 Troop S is tentatively slated to move to a new office space within this grant period of performance.
-This estimated cost will cover the expense of hiring a company to assist with the move.
+Moving Expenses - \$50,000 Troop S is tentatively slated to move to a new office space within this grant period of performance.
+This estimated cost will cover the expense of hiring a company to assist with the move and new furniture.